terminalforlife/PerlProjects/source/ubuchk/README.md

 # Removing UbuChk

-If you've used a Debian package to install UbuChk, refer to your package manager.
-However, if you've used the installer, then you can run the following to delete the files it creates:
+If you've used the installer, then you can run the following to delete the files it creates:

 ```
-sudo rm /usr/share/bash-completion/completions/ubuchk{,-db} /usr/share/man/man8/ubuchk.8.gz /usr/bin/ubuchk{,-db}; sudo rm -r /usr/share/ubuchk
+sudo rm -v /usr/share/bash-completion/completions/ubuchk /usr/share/bash-completion/completions/ubuchk-db /usr/share/man/man8/ubuchk.8.gz /usr/bin/ubuchk /usr/bin/ubuchk-db; sudo rm -vr /usr/share/ubuchk
 ```

 If you don't have sudo(8), you'll have to acquire root privileges by other means.